jblack186/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+One part of express is that you can add middleware.
+Another is express router.

 - [ ] Describe Middleware?
+Middleware helps develpers expand functionality.
 - [ ] Describe a Resource?
+A resource is data.
 - [ ] What can the API return to help clients know if a request was successful?
+It can return a status code respective of success or failure.
+It can also return a message or the object with the requested data.
 - [ ] How can we partition our application into sub-applications?
+We can use express router.
 ## Project Setup

 Follow these steps to set up and work on your project: